kunigami/kunigami.github.io/blog/_posts/2021-12-11-pitch-via-cepstrum.md

     <figcaption>Figure 6: My own results.
 Scatter plot for the estimated peak for each window.</figcaption>
 </figure>

-The only explanation is that I recorded it in a noisy environment which is messing with the results.
+The only explanation I can think of is that I recorded it in a noisy environment which is messing with the results.

 ### Source